MicrosoftDocs/power-platform/power-platform/admin/tenant-level-analytics.md

 Tenant admins can view reports that apply to all environments in a tenant.

-To access these reports, sign in to the Power Platform admin center and select **Analytics** > **Power Apps**.
+To access these reports, In the Power Platform admin center and select **Analytics** > **Power Apps**.
 Reports appear in a menu bar at the top of the page.

 ## Who can view these reports?